 Alpine, CA 91901

 One of San Diego's best indoor ice skating locations, UTC Ice is fun for the holidays and the rest of the year too!
-Couple that with catching up on your Christmas shopping, and a toddler (outdoor) play area and you have a festive day.
-During the month of December, skating hours are extended and parking is courtesy of UTC Shopping Mall.
+Couple that with catching up on your Christmas shopping, and an awesome new outdoor play area for kids, and you have a festive day.

 Hours: Vary by day